rcmhunt71/PriceSDK/docs/architecture.md

 # UNIT TESTS
 **Organization and files**

 The primary focus of the unittests is not verify the specific code implementation, but the behavior of the code, based on various inputs and outputs of the routines.
-The unittests do not required external sources, as Python's [Requests](https://requests.readthedocs.io/en/master/) library has been mocked (_PRICE.base.mocks.mock_requests.py_).
+The unittests do not required external sources, as Python's [Requests](https://requests.readthedocs.io/en/master/) library has been mocked (_base.mocks.mock_requests.py_).

 * **Execution**